To content

 In a DFG research unit, several scientists work together for up to eight (4+4) years on projects that jointly address an overarching issue.
 The close cooperation strengthens collaborations and enables complex and innovative topics to be addressed that go far beyond individual funding.
 The format requires good networking of the participants in advance as well as long-term and strategic planning.

-Requirements and characteristics of the format
+Requirements and special features of the format

-Group of playing pieces © Hier und jetzt endet leider meine Reise auf Pixabay aber / Pixabay
+Gruppe von Spielfiguren © Hier und jetzt endet leider meine Reise auf Pixabay aber / Pixabay

 Representation of the group